 2. How to Program GE Universal Remote With Code

 Turn on the device you want to program with the remote.
 Grab the GE universal remote and point it directly at the device from a very close range.

 Locate the set-up button on the remote.
 Click and hold the button until the LED light on the remote is on.

 Find the right component button on the remote for the remote device you are trying to program with.
 The GE remote has a list of component buttons for different home entertainment devices.
 TV is for Television, DVD is for DVD player, CBL is for cable TV.

 Once you find the button for the device you want to program, click on it.

 You will need to supply the correct code for your device and brand.
-Before any device can be programmed with the GE universal remote using a code, you have to get the correct code for your device and brand on the list of codes.
-Once you get the code, please enter it in the box made available for it, click the enter button after that.
+Before any device can be programmed with the GE universal remote using a code, you must get the correct code for your device and brand on the list of codes.
+Once you get the code, please enter it in the available box and click the enter button after that.

 If the code you supplied is correct, the tiny Led light will blink twice, and your device will go off.
-If this doesn’t happen, that means you have supplied the wrong code.
+If this doesn’t happen, you have input the wrong code.
 Provide another code and try again.

 Once you have successfully programmed your device with the remote, the next thing is to save the code in the database.
 Click on the enter button on your remote.
 And you’re done setting up your GE Universal Remote.